If your job is to teach people how to wash their hands, you’re going to need some help.

 The second problem to overcome is that people don’t understand the need for proper handwashing.

-Here is a great video that demonstrates why it is important in a fun visual manner.
+Here is a great video that demonstrates (in a fun visual manner) why handwashing is so important.

 When people can actually see the germs, the concept of cross contamination becomes easier to grasp.